ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

  - The other thing I need to chagne is certificate-authority-data : This is something that get generated in EKS Cluster when its gets created and I have that file available on local in `kube/config`

- - When I have the file ready I go inside Jenkins and create kube folder : `docker exec -it <container-id> bash` then `mkdir kube`
+ - When I have the file ready I go inside Jenkins and create kube folder : `docker exec -it <container-id> bash` then I will go back to Jenkins home `cd ~`, to see the path use `pwd` I should see `/var/jenkins_home` then I create .kube folder `mkdir .kube` to store kubeconfig file

  - Then copy config file from host to Jenkins : `docker cp config container-id:/var/jenkins_home/.kube/`